tsnellgrove/dark_castle3/doc/to_do.md

 	- is safe to actually turn off lantern - because anything in your hand can still be accessed...
 	- so alternate idea is that hedgehog has to come rescue you
 	- but at least one inventory item gets scattered (hedgehog shrug)

+*-- AMBIENT SIM --*
+- for light sources:
+	- "(providing light)" in inventory; also is a condition (on)
+	- can move into a dark room, but can't open a container in the dark
+- for FlamableItem: light & burn (e.g. matches)
+- PaperItem: burns; also, if writing, ink runs and becomes unreadable

+- darkness & light source system?
+	- lantern (requires darkness travel tracker, timer, item_mach, univeral scope, death by grue)
+	- honestly, Grues don't make sense in DC...
+I intend for there to be a fair number of creatures around the place... why haven't they been eaten by Grues? (one could ask the same about the Troll and the Thief of Zork - but presumably these are dangerous creatures that can fend off Grues?).
+Instead, I think I'll use the same mechanic (2 dark rooms in a row == death) but the textual explanation will be Nana's warning to young burt "Burty, you mind gallavanting around in the darkness - you'll trip and break your neck!"

 *** Get liquids working ***